LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.139.2
+*Released*: 9 March 2022
+* URLResolver update to only handle URLs for the current container or containers in the current folder tree

 ### version 2.139.1
 *Released*: 7 March 2022
 * Merge release22.3-SNAPSHOT to develop